ziihh/Stickies_webapp/README.md

 - Create new note
 - Edit note
 - Delete all notes
-- Move sticky note
+- Change color of new note
-- Change color of note
+- Minimal styling on UI layout

 ## Code structure
 - stickies app
     - sticky_notes